-The OTT services have changed the face of digital communication.
-Stark example is the revolution in the communication and entertainment landscape in last decade.
+The OTT services have revolutionised the communication and entertainment landscape.
 Enabled by internet protocol (IP) (a technology that has facilitated the separation of carriage from content), OTT service providers have been using existing networks rolled out by TSPs to deliver content or services to consumers, without any involvement of the network owners i.e., the TSPs in the transaction.
-Consumers of telecommunications services have adopted

-OTT services (accessed through public internet) as their preferred mode of communication and source of entertainment.
+Consumers of telecommunications services have adopted OTT services (accessed through public internet) as their preferred mode of communication and source of entertainment.
 Especially because the OTT services are generally accessible at little to no monetary cost.

-Therefore, there is no doubt that growth of the OTT services has been beneficial to economy, business as well as the consumers.
-However, the lack of clarity in the regulatory framework has been a challenge to both the TSPs as well as the OTTs, which is elaborated below.
+Therefore, growth of the OTT services has been beneficial to the advancement of the communications industry as well as the consumers.
+However, the lack of clarity in the regulatory framework governing the OTTs has been a challenge not only to TSPs but to OTTs as well, which is elaborated below.